Ovation Of The Seas Review and Specifications

 - Video Games Arcade; The Living Room and Night Club teen areas; Royal Babies and Tots Nursery; Adventure Ocean kids lounge area; Workshop (family venue); H2O Zone family and kids area

 - SeaPlex (sports complex, with roller skating, bumper cars, circus school, full-sized basketball court); North Star; FlowRider (surf simulator); RipCord by iFly; Jogging Track; Rock-climbing Wall.

 Ovation Of The Seas wiki

 Ovation is Royal Caribbean's third Quantum-class liner, with younger "WOW" sisterships Quantum (2014) and Anthem (2015).
 There was a possibility RCCL to order a fourth Quantum-class vessel as this option was included in the shipbuilding contract.
-At the beginning, the Quantum-class had code name "Project Sunshine".
+In the beginning, the Quantum-class had a code name "Project Sunshine".

 On February 11, 2011, under “Project Sunshine”, the shipowner Royal Caribbean Cruises Ltd (RCCL) announced the order of a new vessel.
 It represented a new passenger ship class of all three vessels, the first of which (Quantum) was delivered in 2014.
 On February 29, 2012, RCCL ordered the second “Sunshine” ship - Anthem (launched in 2015).

 On January 31, 2013, the new ship class was officially named “Quantum Class”.
 On this day were also officially announced (for the first time) the names of the first two vessels – Quantum and Anthem.
 The third vessel (Ovation) was launched in 2016 (float-out from dry dock on February 18).
 Ship’s Inaugural Cruise (maiden voyage) was on April 14, and the christening ceremony – on June 24 (godmother Fan Bingbing).